French fries

 French fries are served hot, either soft or crispy, and are generally eaten as part of lunch or dinner or by themselves as a snack, and they commonly appear on the menus of diners, fast food restaurants, pubs, and bars.
-They are often salted and may be served with ketchup, vinegar, mayonnaise, tomato sauce, or other local specialities.
-Fries can be topped more heavily, as in the dishes of poutine or chili cheese fries.
-French fries can be made from sweet potatoes instead of potatoes.
-A baked variant, oven fries, uses less or no oil.
+They are typically salted and may be served with ketchup, vinegar, mayonnaise, tomato sauce, or other sauces.
+Fries can be topped more heavily, as in the dishes of poutine, loaded fries or chili cheese fries, and are occasionally made from sweet potatoes instead of potatoes.

 Preparation

-The standard method for cooking french fries is deep frying, which submerges them in hot fat, nowadays most commonly oil.
-Vacuum fryers produce potato chips with lower oil content, while maintaining their colour and texture.
+The standard method for cooking french fries is deep frying, which submerges them in a hot fat, typically oil.

 The potatoes are prepared by first cutting them (peeled or unpeeled) into even strips, which are then wiped off or soaked in cold water to remove the surface starch, and thoroughly dried.
 They may then be fried in one or two stages.
 Chefs generally agree that the two-bath technique produces better results.
 Potatoes fresh out of the ground can have too high a water content resulting in soggy fries, so preference is for those that have been stored for a while.

 In the two-stage or two-bath method, the first bath, sometimes called blanching, is in hot fat (around 160 °C/320 °F) to cook the fries through.
 This step can be done in advance.
 Then they are more briefly fried in very hot fat (190 °C/375 °F) to crisp the exterior.
 They are then placed in a colander or on a cloth to drain, then served.
 The exact times of the two baths depend on the size of the fries.
 For example, for 2–3 mm strips, the first bath takes about 3 minutes, and the second bath takes only seconds.

 Since the 1960s, most french fries in the US have been produced from frozen Russet potatoes which have been blanched or at least air-dried industrially.
 The usual fat for making french fries is vegetable oil.
 In the past, beef suet was recommended as superior, with vegetable shortening as an alternative.
 McDonald's used a mixture of 93% beef tallow and 7% cottonseed oil until 1990, when they changed to vegetable oil with beef flavouring.
 Horse fat was standard in northern France and Belgium until recently, and is recommended by some chefs.